 According to a research study by the CFA Institute, more than 90% of a portfolio’s returns can be explained by the allocation process amongst asset classes, as opposed to specific security selection.
 Explained in a different way - the decision to invest in stocks is more important than deciding which specific stocks to invest in.

-To study the cryptocurrency asset class, members of the Northland Wealth investment team have traveled extensively and met with many of the most prominent investors and thought leaders.
+To study the bitcoin (along with some of the other cryptocurrency tokens), members of the Northland Wealth investment team have traveled extensively and met with many of the most prominent investors and thought leaders.
 Some of these include:

 • Galaxy Digital (the NYC family office of billionaire Mike Novogratz);